bnclabs/gosettings/README.md

 settings value.

 * Bool(key string), return the boolean value for key.
-* Float64(key string), return the int64 value for key.
+* Float64(key string), return the float64 value for key.
 * Int64(key string) return the int64 value for key.
 * Uint64(key string) return the uint64 value for key.
 * String(key string) return the string value for key.
 * Strings(key string) shall parse value as comma separated string items.

-To encode large numbers that fit within int64 and uint64, settings value can be encoded as decimal strings.
+To encode large numbers that can fit within int64 and uint64, settings value can be encoded as decimal strings - ``{"epoch": "1125899906842624"}.

 **Panics**